mongodb-js/mongosh/README.md

-        --tlsAllowInvalidHostnames             Allow connections to servers with non-matching hostnames --tlsAllowInvalidCertificates          Allow connections to servers with invalid certificates --tlsCertificateSelector [arg]         TLS Certificate in system store (Windows and macOS only) --tlsDisabledProtocols [arg]           Comma separated list of TLS protocols to disable [TLS1_0,TLS1_1,TLS1_2]
+        --tlsAllowInvalidHostnames             Allow connections to servers with non-matching hostnames --tlsAllowInvalidCertificates          Allow connections to servers with invalid certificates --tlsCertificateSelector [arg]         TLS Certificate in system store (Windows and macOS only) --tlsCRLFile [arg]                     Specifies the .pem file that contains the Certificate Revocation List --tlsDisabledProtocols [arg]           Comma separated list of TLS protocols to disable [TLS1_0,TLS1_1,TLS1_2]

   API version options: